linux-thinkpad/hdapsd/README.md

 If you want to adjust stuff, these are the most commonly used options:

+ * `--cfgfile` which allows to load a configuration from a file.
  * `--device` which device to protect, e.g. `--device=sda`.
 Defaults to autodetection of all rotating devices.
  * `--sensitivity` adjusts the sensitivity of the algorithmus.
 Defaults to 15.